 For the polyphonic lead part I’ll turn to Arturia Prophet V. The patch is really simple and uses the same plucking idea as the bass patch, with heavy use of chorus and delay effects, and the part itself is syncopated.
 Start with two detuned sawtooth waves (like the template patch Pro5 2 Osc), lower the cutoff to the 9 o’clock mark and raise envelope amount to 2 o’clock with a decay time of 600ms.
 Set the inbuilt chorus’ mix level to 50% and add a tiny bit of pitch modulation using Prophet V’s modulation wheel.
 For the delay, you’ll want to use something with more control that the synths built-in effect.
 Your DAW’s delay is probably suitable, and Seth has mentioned using Soundtoys EchoBoy for delay FX in his earlier work.
 Set the delay to act as a ping-pong delay with 1/8 note delays.
 Set mix at 25-30% and raise feedback as high as you can without it getting too muddy or feeding back.
 Filter out the highs and lows of the delay signal to make it sit in the mix better, and if you’re using EchoBoy then the EchoPlex style is great for these type of delays.

 The next lead that gets layered with the polyphonic plucks is a dark, choir-like synthlead.
 Although I couldn’t recreate the sound perfectly, you can get close by combining an 8’ wide-rectangular wave with a 16’ sawtooth wave, with the former being louder in the mixer section.
 The sound is dark so lower the cutoff frequency to the -2 mark with a little bit of filter contour.
-Add some vibrato by again using the modulation wheel and oscillator 3 with to LO MONO mode and a triangle wave.
+Add some vibrato by again using the modulation wheel with oscillator 3 set to LO MONO mode (effectively turning it into an LFO).
 Run the patch through some chorus and EQ out the low-end to get it to sit in the mix.

 When Will You Find the Limit…